 - The Timber Trail Lodge; located near Piro Piro campsite

-As hikers and campers, the Timber Trail Lodge may not appeal to you, however, if you are going to ride the trail on a mountain bike, this may be ideal for your accommodation.
+If you are hiking and camping on a budget, the Timber Trail Lodge may not appeal to you, however, if you are going to ride the trail on a mountain bike, this may be ideal for your accommodation.

-Lastly, as mentioned earlier, there are plenty of bridges on the Timber Trail – 35 to be exact!
+As I mentioned earlier in this blog, there are plenty of bridges on the Timber Trail – 35 to be exact!